tcpninja/tcpninja/README.md

 ---

-## ✍️ Writing & Speaking
-- 📝 [**Blog**](https://cloudnativeciso.com/blog) — practical playbooks & insights for builders.
-- 🎙️ Guest on podcasts and panels around presales and cybersecurity.
-- 📚 Upcoming: frameworks for **Minimum Viable Security (MVS)** and **Mergeable Trust**.

----

 ## 🌍 Backstory
-Over a decade leading high-impact security and presales engagements across startups, Fortune 500s, and SaaS providers:
-- Expanded a world-leading cybersecurity company into APAC.
-- Closed record-breaking enterprise deals by turning complexity into trust.
+I’ve led security in boardrooms, data centers, and startups just trying to get their first enterprise customer.

-- Led Zero Trust adoption before it was trendy.
+At Duo Security (Cisco), I helped launch the APJC region — guiding execs and engineers through Zero Trust adoption before it had a playbook.

-Then I took a deliberate break — four years, 25 countries, and a recalibration.
-Now I bring that same curiosity and clarity to helping startups **move fast *and* stay safe**.
+Then I traded suits for a backpack — three years, 12 countries, and a crash course in how different cultures build trust.
+That perspective now shapes how I architect security for distributed teams and AI-native startups shipping at breakneck speed.

+Today I run **Cloud Native CISO** — helping small teams bake security into how they build, from the very first commit.

 ---